TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms3/lab10.md

 Generate a Java class file from it and run it.
 Improve your program until it runs without errors.

-### Integrate Code Generation into the Editor
+### Implement a Code Generation Strategy

 Code generation should be a service of your MiniJava editor.
-To achieve this, define a new strategy `generate-jbc`, which will be associated with the *Generate Java bytecode* entry in the *Generate* menu.
-Implement this strategy in Stratego by following the interface for action strategies:

-    generate-jbc: (selected, position, ast, path, project-path) -> (filename, result)
+The initial project contains a *Generate Java bytecode* builder in the *Generate* menu.

-The implementation  should rely on a strategy `program-to-jbc`, which transforms MiniJava programs into Java bytecode.
+This builder calls the `generate-jbc` strategy which is defined in `trans/minijava.str`.

-### Implement a Code Generation Strategy
+The implementation relies on a strategy `program-to-jbc`, which transforms MiniJava programs into Java bytecode.

-Next, you need to implement `program-to-jbc`.
+You need to implement `program-to-jbc`.
 You will do this stepwise over the remaining labs.
 During this lab, you should implement it for programs that contain only a main class, which prints a single integer constant.
-To understand Jasmin's abstract syntax, you can either study example ASTs generated by a Jasmin editor, study the grammar in the Jasmin project, or have a closer look into `common/src-gen/signatures/JasminXT-sig.str`.
+To understand Jasmin's abstract syntax, you can either study example ASTs generated by a Jasmin editor, study the grammar in the Jasmin project, or have a closer look into `reference/src-gen/jasmin-signatures/-`.

 1. Provide a rule for `exp-to-jbc`, which translates an integer constant from MiniJava into a sequence of Java bytecode instructions, that loads this constant to the operand stack.
    Note that it is important to generate a sequence here, even if you only need a single instruction, because in general a MiniJava expression translates into a sequence of bytecode instructions.